 Even you can get a few.
 You will be very likely playing as some form of Anti-Hero, anyway.
 For example, with a high Charisma score, you can play with the Boomer children and give them toys.
 Regardless of your alignment.#

-Quite literally in Fallout 4, Paladin Danse is an utmost supporter of the Brotherhood of Steel and their ideals, and shows nothing but sneering condescension (if not outright hostility) to your other companions when switching them out.
+Quite literally with Paladin Danse, an utmost supporter of the Brotherhood of Steel and their ideals who shows nothing but sneering condescension (if not outright hostility) to your other companions when switching them out.
 When you switch out Dogmeat for him, however:

 Dogmeat: (sad whimper)